awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 The health status of an Auto Scaling instance is either healthy or unhealthy\.
 All instances in your Auto Scaling group start in the healthy state\.
 Instances are assumed to be healthy unless Amazon EC2 Auto Scaling receives notification that they are unhealthy\.
 This notification can come from one or more of the following sources: Amazon EC2, Elastic Load Balancing \(ELB\), or a custom health check\.

 After Amazon EC2 Auto Scaling marks an instance as unhealthy, it is scheduled for replacement\.
-If you do not want instances to be replaced, you can suspend the health check process for any individual Auto Scaling group\.
+If you do not want unhealthy instances to be replaced, you can suspend the `ReplaceUnhealthy` process for any individual Auto Scaling group\.
+For details, see [Suspending and resuming a process for an Auto Scaling group](as-suspend-resume-processes.md)\.

+To provide enough time for new instances to be ready to start serving application traffic without being terminated due to failed health checks, set the health check grace period of the group to match the expected startup period of your application\.
+For more information, see [Health check grace period](#health-check-grace-period)\.

 ## Instance health status<a name="instance-health-status"></a>